 While fading used to be a concern among consumers, advanced technology has nearly eliminated this issue.
 Instead, PVC vinyl is perfect if you don't want to worry about repainting and staining every few years.
 And just like wood, it now comes in a multitude of colors.

 Affordable — Sustainable

 Another favorite fencing material is cedar fencing.
-Cedar fences, like all wood, can be treated with stains and finishes to achieve the specific aesthetic you desire.
+Cedar fences, like all wood, can be treated with stains and finishes achieving the specific aesthetic you desire.
 Or, can easily be left untreated to create a beautiful grey patina.
 Red cedar is a favorite option as it's indigenous to the U.S. and is a sustainable, renewable resource.
 It's also naturally resistant to decay.
 Those who choose red cedar often do so for its natural beauty – the tight, straight grain – and its resistance to strain and warping.

 Weather Resistant — Long Lasting

 While cedar is the more affordable option, if you have more to spend we highly recommend composite fencing.
 This is made up of wood pulp and durable plastic – just like composite decks.
 And, like wood, is available in many colors.